-Cost.
-10.Leader Actions + 10.GP + Movement Cost Results An established Temple can be moved by a Cult ults An established Temple can be moved by a Cult Leader by expending 10.Actions to get everything packed up and then the usual Leader movement cost to reach the new location.
+10.Leader Actions + 10.GP + Movement Cost Cost: An established Temple can be moved by a Cult Results packed up and then the usual Leader movement cost to reach the new location.
 Of course, a Temple that has been moved must still be supported at the end of the turn or will be destroyed.
-Failure to successfully move a Temple results in the Temple becoming a Lodge and remaining in the original location.